 We’re not for a moment suggesting that you need to become a master, but gaining a basic grasp of the operating system and its associated applications will make clients more comfortable with you and will, inevitably, result in more bookings.
 For example, learn how to:

-- Use an FTP site to share files.
-Something like this here or Dropbox.
+- Use an FTP site or any other cloud-based file transfer service to share files, like Dropbox.